-INSRIP is a new initiative which gives interested students an opportunity to do a research project with renowned academics at the University of Nottingham.
+INSRIP is an initiative by INSPIRE Nottingham which gives interested students an opportunity to do a research project with renowned academics at the University of Nottingham.
 Previously, students had the opportunity to present their research with posters and even publications.

-Our INSRIP leads are Roshni Patel and Lara Nassar.
+Our INSRIP leads are Jonny Ferguson and Irtiqa Ahmed.
 They can be contacted via Facebook or Instagram.

 PAST PROJECT TITLES 2019/2020